Boulder-Denver-d3-vis/vis-1/slides/an-exercise.md

 ***

-Edit the bar chart example:
+Edit the working bar chart example:

  * Make the color of each bar reflect its value
  * Make the color of each bar reflect its position in the data array